1. Blog

 Conclusion

 In this tutorial, we’ve discussed different approaches on scaling NodeJs applications such as microservices architecture, in memory caching, using the cluster module, and multi-threading..
 We’ve also gone over two distinct examples to show how these approaches work in practice.
-It’s always crucial to work with a reliable NodeJS outsourcing partner or to hire NodeJS developers who are competent and capable of implementing any necessary functionality seamlessly.
+It’s always crucial to work with a reliable outsourcing NodeJS development partner or to hire NodeJS developers who are competent and capable of implementing any necessary functionality seamlessly.

 If you enjoyed this article, check out our other guides below;